Ontario Pricing Guide · Updated 2026

 Is it worth paying more for faster delivery?

 When your permit submission is tied to a construction start, yes — the cost of delay is often far higher than the premium for faster delivery.
 A 10-business-day turnaround versus 48-hour delivery can mean two weeks of idle contractor time during peak season.
 Our standard delivery is 48 hours from payment, with no premium for speed.
-If you're comparing providers, ask for their actual delivery guarantee — not their average or their estimate.
+If you're comparing providers, ask for their actual delivery commitment — not their average or their estimate.

 What happens if I order a cheap report that gets rejected?